haiduh/finalyearproject/README.md

 pip install -r requirements.txt
 ```

-### Step 4: Setup Pinecone (or alternative vector database)
+### Step 4: Setup Pinecone and OpenAI

-1. Sign up for a Pinecone account.
-2. Follow the documentation to get your API Key.
+1. Sign up for a Pinecone account and get your API Key.
+2. Create an OpenAI account and generate an API key from the OpenAI dashboard.
+3. Rename the `.env.example` file to `.env` in the backend folder.
-3. In the backend/.env file, replace the placeholder with your API key.
+4. In the `.env` file, replace the placeholder values with your Pinecone and OpenAI API keys.

 ### Step 5: Run the Project